 Peace Church offers opportunities to broaden our understanding of faith.
 While this is always a part of worship, there are times we are more intentional in what we offer.
 Such opportunities are consistent with our values which encourage critical thinking.

-Currently we have two groups that meet for critical thinking and discussion, a third which will be Clemson University based is in the development stages.
+Currently we have two groups that meet for critical thinking and discussion.

 Book Discussion: Who Lynched Willie Earle? by Will Willimon